kapawlak/temp_lab_host/Courses/345/3L/lab4.md

 The other end of the string goes over a pulley where we hang a known mass, $m$.
 This mass allows us to set the tension in the string, $T$.
 The masses that can be added vary from about $5\text{ g}$ to around $400\text{ g}$.
 Changing the spacing between between the end of the string vibrator to the pulley allows you to adjust the length, $L$.

-Finally there is a set of calipers that can be used to measure the length of the string, $L$, or the wavelength of the standing wave, $\lambda$.
+Finally, there is a set of calipers that can be used to measure the length of the string, $L$, or the wavelength of the standing wave, $\lambda$.

 The string that we will be using has a linear density about $2.66\times 10^{-4}\text{ kg}\cdot\text{m}^{-1}$.